Applying for a PhD

-Enquiries are welcome at any time of year.
-Please make your initial contact with our Research Student Admissions Officer.
-You may if you wish contact a potential supervisor directly but if that member of staff is away from Sheffield at the time of your enquiry a reply can be considerably delayed.
+Enquiries are welcome at any time of year, However, our major intakes take place in twice a year in early October and late February.
+Please make your initial contact with our Research Student Admissions Office.
+You may if you wish contact a potential supervisor directly to find out their interest and availability to provide supervision.
+Please note, however, that if that member of staff is away from Sheffield at the time of your enquiry a reply can be considerably delayed.

 Our Admissions Tutor is able to give you personal help and advice and pass your enquiry to an appropriate supervisor or supervisors.
 If you wish to undertake your research with a specific member of staff please make this clear to the Admissions Tutor.